qurram-zaheer/esa_services/README.md

 ﻿
-## Cart microservice for ESA assignment 2
+## Cart microservice for ESA Assignment 2

 ### Starting the service
 1. Clone and run https://github.com/qurram-zaheer/esa_cart_api .
 While cart_api is running, you should see in the logs